hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-12

+The current Caterpillar prototype is focused around the question, if a debugger is a practical solution for getting the language to a useful state relatively quickly.
+A debugger needs breakpoints, and right now those are implemented by always checking between instructions, if there's a breakpoint at the current one.

+Which is fine, for now.
+But it seems like the kind of thing that the language won't be able to afford in the long-term, for performance reasons.
+So today, I had this idea: If the language is interactive anyway, meaning I can deploy code into the running program, then why don't I just deploy new code that implements the breakpoint?

+Then breakpoints would only cause overhead right where you need them.
+Which would still leave the overhead of the interactive runtime, of course, but since that is the central premise of the language, I'll have to make that work _somehow_.

 ## 2024-05-11

 Languages that predominantly employ postfix operators, use a stack-based